phbgomes22/MWU-Boosting/README.md

 The classifiers were trained using _sklean_ Decision Trees.
 The MNIST dataset used was the one available in Keras datasets.

-The dispersion of accuracies among the pixels can be seen in the image below.
+The comparrison of accuracies among the single-pixel classifiers can be seen in the image below.

 <p align="center">
   <img src="heatmapSingle.png">